-According the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by the University to serve in a counseling role are not considered Campus Safety Authorities when they are acting in the counseling role.
-As a matter of policy, the University encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.
+According the Clery Act, pastoral and professional counselors who are appropriately credentialed and hired by UP to serve in a counseling role are not considered Campus Safety Authorities when they are acting in the counseling role.
+As a matter of policy, UP encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential reporting options available to them.